Lately, I have been seeing a ton of aged vases and I love them! So I set out to make a DIY aged vase of my own.

 STEP 1 – FIND VASE OR LAMP BASE

-This first thing I did to make my DIY aged vase, was to find something to use as a base.
+The first thing I did to make my DIY aged vase, was to find something to use as a base.
 When I came across these lamps at the thrift store, I couldn’t have been more excited.
 They would work perfectly!

 Step 2 – Spray Paint VASE